LeBron James becomes NBA’s all-time leading scorer

 The following season, the Lakers would consolidate their talent and draft equity to acquire arguably the best teammate LeBron had ever played with: Anthony Davis.

-Davis had earned multiple All Star and All NBA appearances as a member of the New Orleans Pelicans, but the Brown began to sour on his time in the big easy.
+Davis had earned multiple All-Star and All-NBA appearances as a member of the New Orleans Pelicans, but the Brow began to sour on his time in the big easy.

 He would get that change in the summer when the Lakers offered essentially all of their picks and young players (sans Kuzma) to form the league’s most talented pick-and-roll duos.